Offline Meta Learning of Exploration: Experimental Details

 After the VAE is trained, we apply state relabelling to the data collected by the RL agents, to create a large offline dataset that effectively comes from the BAMDP.
 Then, we train an off-policy RL algorithm, which is our meta-RL agent, using the offline data.

 For the offline meta-RL agents training, we used similar hyperparameters to those used for the data collection RL agents training.
-We only enlarge the size of the hidden layers in our models from $16$, $32$ and $128$ to $64$, $128$ and $256$ for the Gridworld, Semi-circle and MuJoCo domains, respectively.
-In every iteration we perform $1000$ parameter updates for all environments expect the Ant-Semi-circle, in which case we perform $2000$ updates per iteration.
+For some of the domains, we enlarge the size of the hidden layers.